 public\modules\0.0.applicationbase\less\applicationbase.less : This file contains the variables to be used by other less files.
 That is, this file is imported to every other less file during compilation.
 You can place the branding specific styling here.

+sass

+public\mocules\0.0.applicationbase\sass\: this folder contains ‘sass’ variables to be used by other ‘.scss’ files.

 AngularJS Fundamentals